 Venice and Mestre are two completely different realities that were united during Fascism in 1926 and whose history and issues are entirely different.

 Therefore, separate mayors and town councils are needed to look after each city.
-Each would be free to focus on the specifics and answer to the citizens that will be electing them: Venetians in the historic city and islands in the lagoon for Venice, and “Mestrini” in Mestre, Marghera and connected parts of the mainland.
+Each would be free to focus on the specifics and answer to the citizens that will be electing them.
 Autonomy of the two neighbouring municipalities will enable both to work for a better quality of life and prosperity in each city, and relieve the tensions between them.

 The time has thus come to give the citizens of Venice and Mestre the opportunity to be represented by mayors and town councils equipped with the administrative tools to devise and implement policies to protect and invigorate the very different cities as places where people live and work (not merely a tourist destination in the case of Venice and a dilapidated dormitory town and semi-abandoned industrial zone in the case of Mestre and Marghera).